-As will be noted, we have been considering moral selfconsciousness in its complete generality.
-According to the proverb there is honor among thieves.
-In different strate of society, in different epochs, in different cultures and civilizations, one meets with different moral codes.
+32, will be noted, they we have been considering moral self-consciousness in its complete generality.
+According to the probverb there is honor among thieves.
+In different strata of society, in different epochs, in different cultures and civilizations, one meets with different moral codes.
 But the content of the moral code is one thing, and the dynamic function that demands its observance is another.
-Our consideration has centred on that dynamic function, on the operative exigence for selfconsistency in self-consciousness and, since contrast is luminous, on the threefold escape of fleeing self-consclousness, of mitigating the moral code by rationalization, and of giving up hope in the struggle.
-In brief, we have been dealing with the questions, "Is there a meaning to the word 'ought'?'
-And he there is what is store our answers differs from the Kantian answers, for if we agree in affinding a categorical imperative, we disagree inasmuch as we derive it wholly from speculative intelligence and reason.
-Again, our answers differ from the views at least popularly associated with Freud's name for, while we grant that moral self-consciousness has a concomitant in morel emotions and moral sentiments. and while we agree that these emotions and sentiments have a psychoneural basis and are subject dt psychoneural aberration, we contend that it is a blunder to confuse these concomitants with moral self-consciousness itself.
-When Freud decided eventually to publich Traundeutung. he was overcoming emotions and sentiments, following what he considered the only intelligent and reasonable course of action; and such following is what we mean by obeying moral conscience.
+Our consideration has canks centred on that dynamic function, on the operative for self-consistency in self-consciousness and, on the threefold escape of fleeing self-consciousness, of mitigating the moral code by rationalization, and of giving up hope in the struggle.
+In brief, we have been dealing with the questions, Is there a meaning to the word, "ought"?
+And if there is, what is it?
+Our answers differ from the Kantian answers, for if we agree in affirming a categorical imperative, we disagree inasmuch as we derive it wholly from speculative intelligence and reason.
+Again, our asswers differ from the views, popularly associated with Freud's name for, while we crant that moral self-consciousness has a concomitant in moral emotions and moral sentiments, and while we ag , that these emotions and sentiments have a psychoneural basis and are subject to psychoneural aberration, we contend that it is a blunder to confuse these concomitants with moral selfconsciousness itself.
+When Freud decided eventually to publish his Traumdeutung, he was overcoming emotions and sentiments and following what he considered the only intelligent and reasonable course of action; and such following is what we mean by obeying moral conscience.